 The Business of Making Furniture by Hand

-Often I hear, "I love working wood with my hands.
-At my job I don't end my workdays with tangible progress on a thing of beauty.
+Often I hear or read in an email something like, “I love working wood with my hands.
+At my job I don’t end the day with tangible progress on a thing of beauty.
 I want to.
-You seem to be successful, can you tell me how you do it?"
+You seem to be successful.
+Can you tell me how you do it?”

-One day I made a list of the things I do that aren't making furniture.
-It reads like a list of corporate departments: customer service, marketing, photography, copy writing, graphics, advertising, publicity, sales, design, purchasing, scheduling, maintenance, shipping, accounting.
-Any sale generates most of the above tasks, but substantial sales are required to pay for them.
+One day, I made a list of the things I do, or should be doing, that aren’t making furniture.
+It read like a list of corporate departments: customer service, marketing, photography, copywriting, graphics, advertising, publicity, sales, design, purchasing, scheduling, shipping, maintenance, accounting.
+Any sale requires most of the above tasks, but substantial sales are necessary to pay for them.

-To sell enough furniture to cover all the costs, you have to solve three obvious problems:
+To sell enough furniture to cover the costs, you have to solve three problems:

 - What can you make that people want?

-- How can you make furniture and sell it for a price that people will pay?
+- How can you sell it for a price that people will pay?

 - How can you find these people?

-I have approached problem one from both directions.
-I have offered my services as a custom maker, that is, offered to design and build whatever the people want.
-And, from the other direction, I have designed and developed some products and offered them to the people.
+I have offered my services as a custom maker, that is, offered to design and build whatever the people want, and I have designed and developed some products and offered them to the people.
 I found it almost impossible to recoup the design and development costs of the one-of-a-kind pieces of furniture much less the cost of the support functions listed above.
 The craftsman's life can appear, and can be, idyllic, but living from commission to commission year after year can spoil the pleasure of creation and turn independence to bondage.
-The chairs have saved me.
+The chairs have saved me and made a business of it.
 People want comfortable, beautiful, wooden chairs.
-I have them.
+We have them.

 Improvements to the rocking chairs, dining chairs, and dining tables have been subtle.
 Reductions to the time invested in them have been profound.
 They are built better and faster, at less cost.
 There is no necessary relationship between labor hours invested and quality.
 Just as perfection can not be achieved, there is no absolute minimum time.
 We can always make them a little better and a little faster (this remains our goal), but now the opportunities for improvements in quality and time are very, very small.
 Does this repetition make furnituremaking into manufacturing?
 Yes, in the best sense — better, faster, less cost, short lead time, on time delivery, consistency.
 No, in that the hand and heart of the craftsman are required to do what we do.

-I have products that people want, that I can "guarantee to be the most comfortable, most beautiful, and the best-constructed, or your money back including shipping."
-I can sell my furniture for less than any furniture of comparable quality.
-I can sell enough to pay for the tasks of supporting the furnituremaking with a little left over.
-I am thankful.
-But problem three remains, reaching the people.
+We have products that people want, that we can "guarantee to be the most comfortable, most beautiful, and the best-constructed, or your money back including shipping."
+We can sell my furniture for less than any furniture of comparable quality.
+We can sell enough to pay for the tasks of supporting the furnituremaking with a little left over.
+We give thanks.
+But the third problem remains, reaching the people.

-I don't do shows much anymore.
-I enjoy visiting with people at art and craft events, but the effort adds up to a lot of work, inconvenience, and risk.
+We don't do shows much anymore.
+It can be fun visiting with people at art and craft events, but the effort adds up to a lot of work, inconvenience, and risk.

 We built a showroom.
 People come to see and touch the furniture.
 We get the pleasure of visiting without the work of wrapping and hauling and tending.